amath-idm/hpvsim_multical/README.md

 # Inferring the natural history of HPV from global cancer registries: insights from a multi-country calibration

+## Summary
+This repository includes the code for generating the figures and results in the manuscript "Inferring the natural history of HPV from global cancer registries: insights from a multi-country calibration".
+The citation for the manuscript is:

+> Inferring the natural history of HPV from global cancer registries: insights from a multi-country calibration (preprint).
+Stuart RM, Cohen JA, Abeysuriya RG, Sanz-Leon P, Kerr CC, Klein DJ.

 ## Structure
 - The scripts prefixed `run_` are used for running simulations and calibrations.
 - The scripts prefixed `plot_` are used for plotting figures.
 The numbering of the figures corresponds to the numbering in the manuscript.